 The weekend was gorgeously sunny, with hardly any rain.
 Loads and loads of people came out, the Mining Exchange was absolutely full of people talking, playing, listening, reading and most of all enjoying heritage.
 The figures from the previous year was 10,375.
 This year they were 15,125!
 Thank you sunshine and thank you fantastic people doing fantastic things.
-More on the Heritage Weekend in the local news here.
+There is more on the Heritage Weekend in the local news here or watch a short video below.

 Models dressed in original vintage fashion, ready to go on stage.